 Visit Someone’s Art Studio to Get Inspired

-In addition to slowly rebuilding your skill set and supplementing this growth with new methods, processes, and ideas, it will be crucial to set yourself up for success by connecting with other artists in their studio.
-Set up a studio visit with an artist who work in your chosen medium, or perhaps interdisciplinary artists or those working with different processes.
-See this studio visit as opportunities to take notes and see what works and what doesn’t.
+In addition to slowly rebuilding your skillset and supplementing this growth with new methods, processes, and ideas, it will be crucial to set yourself up for success by connecting with other artists in their studio.
+Set up a studio visit with an artist who works in your chosen medium, or perhaps interdisciplinary artists or those working with different processes.
+See this studio visit as an opportunity to take notes and see what works and what doesn’t.